waisuan/alfred-bot/README.md

 # About

-Your friendly neighbourhood bot to aid in your every rota needs!
+Your friendly neighbourhood bot to aid in your everyday rota needs!

 # Quickstart